brilliantfantastic/laziness/README.md

 1. Commit your changes (small commits please)
 1. Push your new branch `git push origin my-awesome-feature`
 1. Create a pull request `hub pull-request -b brilliantfantastic:master -h brilliantfantastic:my-awesome-feature`

+## PUSHING A NEW GEM

+1. Bump the VERSION in `lib/laziness/version.rb`
+1. Commit changes and push to GitHub
+1. run `bundle exec rake release`